-Low velocity anomalies include low wave speed beneath northern Tibet that have reported by previous researchers (e.g., Shapiro et al., 2002; Yang et al., 2012; Xie et al., 2014), an anomaly related to Datong volcano merging into a "horseshoe shaped" or "crescent shaped" (small green dashed oval) anomaly that outlines the northern part of the North China Plain, and a "Y-shaped" (large green dashed oval) anomaly that encompasses both near coastal areas of Northeast China, North Korea, and South Korea as well as more seaward areas along the Ryukyu subduction zone and the eastern periphery of the Sea of Japan.
-The "horseshoe shaped" and "Y-shaped" anomalies were discussed in some detail by Zheng et al. (2011), but are now imaged more sharply due to the introduction of data from the Korean Seismic Network and the NECESS array.
+green dashed oval in Fig. 21c) anomaly that encompasses both near coastal areas of Northeast China, North Korea, and South Korea as well as more seaward areas along the Ryukyu subduction zone and the eastern periphery of the Sea of Japan.
+The 'horseshoe shaped' and 'Y-shaped' anomalies were discussed in some detail by Zheng et al. (2011), but are now imaged more sharply due to the introduction of data from the Korean Seismic Network and the NECESS array.

-The low velocity anomaly beneath northern Tibet has been interpreted as a remnant of a gravitational instability that caused the foundering of unstable lithosphere (England et al., 1988; Kosarev, 1999).
+The low-velocity anomaly in the uppermost mantle beneath northern Tibet has been interpreted as a remnant of a gravitational instability that caused the foundering of unstable lithosphere (England et al. 1988; Kosarev et al. 1999).
 The horseshoe shaped anomaly has also been interpreted to result from the broadly hypothesized delamination (or some similar process) of the lithosphere beneath the North China craton by Zheng et al. (2011).
 Zheng et al. (2011) interpret the Y-shaped anomaly are deriving from upwelling fluids derived from the subducting slab beneath and adjacent to the Sea of Japan.
 The recent P-wave tomography study of Tang et al. (2014) images a similar anomaly in the mantle but interprets it as a deep seated upwelling that penetrates through the slab from the lower mantle.
+The lack of long-period surface wave measurements in Tibet diminishes the quality of the 3-D model at depths greater than 100 km, which calls for future refinements that incorporate surface wave studies using earthquakes.

-5.3 Vertical transects through the model
+5.4 Vertical transects through the model

-Upper mantle structure and perhaps to a lesser extent crustal structure can be seen in an illuminating way with vertical transects such as those identified in Figure 22 and presented in Figure 23.
+Upper mantle structure and perhaps to a lesser extent crustal structure can be seen in an illuminating way with vertical transects such as those identified in Fig. 21(a) and presented in Fig. 22.
 Transect A-A' goes through Northeast China from the Greater Xing'an Range, through the Songliao basin, passing beneath Changbaishan volcano, and then through the southern Sea of Japan to terminate near Japan.
 The uppermost mantle beneath the Great Xi'an Range and the western Songliao basin is fast, as is the shallow lithosphere beneath the Sea of Japan.
-Beneath the Changbaishan the mantle is quite slow, however, and upper mantle low velocity anomalies bracket the Sea of Japan as part of the so called "Y-shaped" anomaly identified by Zheng et al. (2011).
+Beneath the Changbaishan the mantle is quite slow, however, and upper-mantle low-velocity anomalies bracket the Sea of Japan as part of the so-called 'Y-shaped' anomaly identified by Zheng et al. (2011).
 The crust can be seen to thin sharply beneath the Sea of Japan and slightly beneath the Songliao basin.

-The other vertical transects shown in Figure 23 are much longer than transect A-A'.
-Transect B-B' extends from Tibet, through the Ordos block, passing beneath Datong volcano and the Yangshan Foldbelt, and then through the Songliao basin to terminate in the Lesser Xing-An Range east of the basin.
-The most prominent mantle anomalies are the thick, high velocity lithosphere that underlies the Ordos block and the very low velocity anomaly that underlies Datong volcano.
-The difference between the high velocity upper mantle beneath southern Tibet and the lower velocities beneath northern Tibet is also apparent.
+The other vertical transects shown in Fig. 22 are much longer than transect A-A'.
+Transect B-B' extends from Tibet, through the Ordos block, passing beneath Datong volcano and the Yangshan Foldbelt, and then through the Songliao basin to terminate in the Lesser Xi'an Range east of the basin.
+The most prominent mantle anomalies are the thick, high-velocity lithosphere that underlies the Ordos block and the very low velocity anomaly that underlies Datong volcano.
+The difference between the high-velocity upper mantle beneath southern Tibet and the lower velocities beneath northern Tibet is also apparent.
 This profile also captures the difference between the fast western and slow eastern Songliao basin.
-Transect B-B' also shows low velocity middle crust in northern Tibet, very fast lower crust beneath the Ordos, crustal thickening beneath Tibet and thinning beneath the Songliao basin.
+Transect B-B' also shows low-velocity middle crust in northern Tibet, very fast lower crust beneath the Ordos, crustal thickening beneath Tibet and thinning beneath the Songliao basin.